SpikeAlerts/.github/profile/README.md

 Funding and deployment: Long term use and deployment requires an organizational sponsor or community fundraising.
 + Database: ~ $50/month for a committed database using a cloud server
 + App: ~ $7/month for a Virtual Machine (Heroku Dyno, Google Compute Engine, ...)
++ Sending Alerts: The standard rate of $.0079/SMS Segment adds up quick!
-+ Texts via Twilio:  $.0079/text adds up quick!
-You may want to apply for a their [Impact Access Program](https://www.twilio.org/support-and-resources/impact-access-program)
+    + One option is to apply for Twilio's [Impact Access Program](https://www.twilio.org/support-and-resources/impact-access-program)
-    + Alternatively, alerts could also be sent out via email, a mobile app, or social media to keep costs down.
+    + Alternatively, alerts could be sent out via email, a mobile app, or social media to keep costs down.

 ## Other Steps to get going:
 + Construct a Website, Sign-Up form, and Report/Observation form